• Skip to primary navigation

 Instructions

-• Slowly whisk in ½ cup of chicken broth.
+- Slowly whisk in ½ cup of chicken broth.
 The mixture will almost immediately get really thick.
 Add remaining broth (in ½ cup increments), stirring and cooking for 1 to 2 minutes until the gravy starts to thicken before adding more broth.
-Continue this process until all the broth is used and the gravy has thickened and reached the consistency you like best (for me, this usually takes about 8 to 10 minutes).
+Continue this process until all the broth is used and the gravy thickens and reaches the consistency you like best (for me, this usually takes about 8 to 10 minutes).
 When the gravy easily coats the back of a spoon, it's usually at a good consistency.
 If you overthicken your gravy, just add a little more broth and heat through.

 A note on times provided: appliances vary, any prep and/or cook times provided are estimates only.